aspose-cells/Aspose.Cells-API-References/english/go-cpp/DocxSaveOptions/GetSheetSet/_index.md

 ## GetSheetSet function

 Gets or sets the sheets to render.
-Default is all visible sheets in the workbook: <see cref="Aspose.Cells.Rendering.SheetSet.Visible"/>.
+Default is all visible sheets in the workbook: Aspose.Cells.Rendering.SheetSet.Visible.

 ```go